 Sadly, due to its busy use, the airfield also has a long history including notable incidents/accidents associated with it, many of which are well documented, not least the fact that many of the trainee navigators never returned from long flights over the Irish Sea.

-Our investigation will include vigils in the impressive control tower, parachute training building including the one time airport Vicar’s room, three Second World War hangars and, subject to agreement, several other areas too.
+Our investigation will include vigils in the impressive control tower, parachute training building including the one time airport Vicar’s room, up to three Second World War hangars and, subject to agreement, other areas too.

 The aim is to use a combination of Spiritual and scientific methods of investigation and you are free to choose whether you take part in any, or all, as you wish.

 These usually include; Victorian style Séances, Table tipping experiments, Glass divination, K2 Meters, Spirit/Ghost/Frank’s box, Rempods, Laser grid lights, sound enhancers, pendulum, human pendulum, divining rods, trigger objects, digital voice recorder, photography and of course, your own senses, the original investigation equipment!